codentell/cwc-data-course/content/13-etl-project-2/activities/day-01/_index.md

 ### Overview

-In today's class, students will learn how to use Python and Pandas functions, list comprehensions, and regular expressions to extract, clean, and transform data.
+In today's class, you will learn how to use Python and Pandas functions, list comprehensions, and regular expressions to extract, clean, and transform data.
 They’ll then begin working on the ETL mini project.

 ### Class Objectives

-By the end of this lesson, students will be able to:
+By the end of this lesson, you will be able to:

 * Extract data by using Python and Pandas.